Andrew Harrison (journalist)

 Andrew Harrison (born 1967) is an English music journalist.
-In 2007, he coined the term "landfill indie" which VICE described as referring to the "procession of homogenous [guitar] bands" that dominated the UK charts in the early-2000s.
+In 2008, he coined the term "landfill indie" which VICE described as referring to the "procession of homogenous [guitar] bands" that dominated the UK charts in the mid-2000s.

 He has worked as a staff writer for NME, Select, Mixmag, The Word, and Q, and freelance for Rolling Stone, The Face, The Guardian, The Observer and Mojo.

 Early life

 Harrison was born in Liverpool in 1967 and entered music journalism as a teenager in the mid-1980s, at first publishing live reviews in local press before becoming a staff writer for the NME in the late 1980s and for Select in the early 1990s.
 He joined The Word in the mid-2000s, which he edited until February 2012, when he left to become editor of Q until April 2013, during a period when print magazines were undergoing double-digit year-on-year decline.

-His father, Stan Harrison, was a butcher who owned a premises on Blessington Road, Anfield, Liverpool, where Andrew worked from 1979 until 1984, beginning on a wage of £1 per day.
-He did not seek to follow his father into the trade, although it did give him a live long interest in preparing food.
+His father, Stan Harrison, was a butcher who owned a premise on Blessington Road, Anfield, Liverpool, where Andrew worked from 1979 until 1984, beginning on a wage of £1 per day.
+He did not seek to follow his father into the trade, although it did give him a lifelong interest in preparing food.
 He has three brothers, the youngest of whom, Ian, is news editor of Mojo.